shernee/FCC/README.md

 1. Run the cell to show the usmap plot
 2. Use the Hover tool on the Map plot to check out overall percentage of complaints across all States
-3. Run the next cell; on entering the selected State code, a table showing the defective Product/Service and the     corresponding percentage of complaints will appear (in descending order)
+3. On entering the selected State code (as prompted), a table showing the defective Product/Service and the     corresponding percentage of complaints will appear (in descending order)
-4. Run the last cell; on entering the (corresponding Index for the) selected Product/Service, 3 tables will appear showing highest and lowest percentages of
+4. On entering the (corresponding Index for the) selected Product/Service (as prompted), 3 tables will appear showing highest and lowest percentages of
     * The type of unwanted call/message identified by the consumer
     * The Issue type the consumer is complaining about
     * The specific/particular Issue the consumer is complaining about